ecosystem services assesment

 Characterizing and quantifying the value of clean water, recreational opportunities, aesthetics, climate change mitigation, and more

 Ecosystem services are benefits that humans derive from nature.
-Among the most highly valued ecosystem benefits are clean water, protection from flooding and other extreme events, aesthetics, and , and nature-based recreation.
+Among the most highly valued ecosystem benefits are clean water, protection from flooding and other extreme events, aesthetics, and nature-based recreation.

-We make ecosystem service value visible, putting it on a level playing field with market values, and enabling stakeholders to connect the health of the natural world around them to the well being of people and regional economies.
+We make ecosystem service values visible, leveling the playing field with market values, and enabling stakeholders to connect the health of the natural world around them to the well- being of people and regional economies.

 applications and outcomes